 My reaction time is slow, I turn around to see them standing across a small two lane street.
 Maybe about 20 feet from me.
-All guns drawn.
+Guns drawn.
 All pointed in my direction.

 I watch one of the guns go off.
 There is a small flame that leaps from the barrel, hardly even visible in the daylight, a puff of white translucent smoke that dissipates almost as quickly as it appears and a loud auditory pop.
 The gun I’m staring down goes off at least twice before I realize I’m staring death in the face, and I snap out of it.
 I break to my left in an attempt to get out of the line of fire.
 Gene’s car is in the opposite direction but so are the other guys with guns so I am forced to make due with what I have.
 Against my better judgement I turn my back on the guys shooting at us and rip open the back door to the car Bert came in and I dive inside.
 The car is already full and I am practically on top of someone.
 I don’t even have enough room to close the door behind me.
 And the only thing going through my head is how I’m about to get shot in the back and spend the rest of my life in a wheelchair.
 Just my luck.

-The girl that’s driving speeds away.
+The girl that volunteered to drive over with us speeds away.
 The word of the day had been “Chaos” and the theme continued over into out getaway.
-As we sped down the street not everyone had made it into a car.
+As we sped down the street it was realized that not everyone had made it into a car.
 I see Junnie and Rod running down the street, they’re still smiling.
 We were all just standing in front of a firing squad and they are laughing like we just left a comedy club.
 Rod screams out something indistinguishable and points our one gun into the air and pulls the trigger and letting off two shots before hopping into Junnie’s car.
 The car I’m in speeds down a hill around a corner and then makes a few more twists and turns.
 We end up coming down a hill that dumps us out on to Clarksville Pike, a major street north of the city.
 The frenzy in the car continues.
-Turns out Bert did not hop into the car I am in, and we don’t know if he is in one of the other cars.
-As we come up to Clarksville Pike, the girl in the car is telling me to hop out of her car and get in the car with Gene.
+Turns out Bert did not hop into the car that he arrived in, the car that I am currently in, and we don’t know if he is in one of the other cars.
+As we come up to Clarksville Pike, the girl in the car is telling me to get out of her car and get in the car with Gene.